Nonparametric efficient estimation of the longitudinal front-door functional: Preliminaries

 from which various causal parameters can be defined.
-For example, the parameter of interest could be the average causal effect of always being exposed versus never exposed, which is defined as the contrast $\Psi^{\bar{1}_T}(P)-\Psi^{\bar{0}_T}(P)$.
+A widely used causal parameter is the average causal effect (ACE) of always being exposed versus never being exposed, which is defined as the contrast $\Psi^{\bar{1}_T}(P)-\Psi^{\bar{0}_T}(P)$.
+Another example of a causal parameter is the population intervention effect (PIE) defined as the contrast between the observed mean outcome and the intervention-specific mean outcome $\mathbb{E}(Y)-\Psi^{\bar{a}_T}(P)$ \citep{hubbard2008population}.